JieunKwon/React_Redux_counter/README.md

 This app shows the counter, the number increment and decrement, to practice React Redux.

-To manage the counter number, this is used Redux Actions.
+To handle the counter number, this is used Redux Actions.

 > Redux Actions